+'''

-static new (letters, signature, preprocess=True)
+static new (cls, letters, signature, preprocess=True)

+'''

 Creates a new Word consisting of the given letters belonging the algebra with the given signature.
 The letters may be given as a list of integers or as a string (which is passed to the from_string() function).
-The signature can be given as a tuple of a fully-fledged Signature.
+The signature can be given as a tuple or a fully-fledged Signature.